X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

 \subsection{XAI Concepts and definitions}

 Typically, humans hesitate to embrace methods that lack clear interpretation, manageability, and trustworthiness, especially with the growing call for ethical AI.
 In these systems, prioritizing performance alone leads to less transparent systems.
-Indeed, there's a recognized balance to be struck between a model's effectiveness and its openness~\cite{arrieta2020explainable}.
+Indeed, there is a recognized balance to be struck between a model's effectiveness and its transparency~\citep{arrieta2020explainable}.
 However, an improvement in the understanding of any system may help to correct its deficiencies.
-It is in this context where XAI arises, aiming to produce more explainable models and enabling humans to understand and trust their AI companion.
+It is in this context where XAI arises, enabling humans to understand and trust their AI companion.

-As indicated in~\cite{arrieta2020explainable}, ``\emph{given an audience, an explainable Artificial Intelligence produces details or reasons to make its functioning clear or easy to understand}''.
-Derived from this concept, an \emph{explanation} is an interface between humans and an AI decision-maker that is both comprehensible to humans and an accurate proxy of AI~\cite{arrieta2020explainable}.
-However, in the discourse on XAI, a notable challenge is the absence of a universal consensus on the definitions of many key terms~\cite{longo2024explainable}.
-Thus, the landscape of XAI research is characterized by the presence of diverse taxonomies that aim to define and categorize various approaches to explanations~\cite{angelov2021explainable}.
+As indicated in~\citep{arrieta2020explainable}, ``\emph{given an audience, an explainable Artificial Intelligence produces details or reasons to make its functioning clear or easy to understand}''.
+Derived from this concept, an \emph{explanation} is an interface between humans and an AI decision-maker that is both comprehensible to humans and an accurate proxy of AI~\citep{arrieta2020explainable}.
+However, in the discourse on XAI, a notable challenge is the absence of a universal consensus on the definitions of many key terms~\citep{longo2024explainable}.
+Thus, the landscape of XAI research is characterized by the presence of diverse taxonomies that aim to define and categorize various approaches to explanations~\citep{angelov2021explainable}.

 XAI taxonomies agree that, at a high level, explanations in the context of XAI can be broadly categorized into agnostic explanations and model-dependent explanations, depending on the use of the information that is available or that we want to use from the AI model.
-Recently, in~\cite{bodria2023benchmarking}, the authors account for the most representative explainers categorized by data types and introduce the most well-known and used explanation to date.
+Recently, in~\citep{bodria2023benchmarking}, the authors account for the most representative explainers categorized by data types and introduce the most well-known and used explanation to date.
 They also gather the fundamental distinctions used to annotate the explainers used in previous taxonomies: intrinsic, post-hoc, global, local, model-agnostic, and model-specific techniques.